Portfolio Wide Messaging Limits: What Changed and How to Plan Volume Now

 • One Business Manager

-• Multiple WhatsApp Business Accounts
+• Multiple WhatsApp Business Accounts (WABAs)

 • Multiple phone numbers

 WhatsApp now looks at the overall behavior of the portfolio.
+Not just one number.

-All activity is observed together.
+All activity is observed together, including:

 • Message volume